 Opening times: Tue, Thurs, Fri and Sat, 11am-5pm; Wed, 1-9pm; Sun, 12 noon-5pm.

-Miami’s major art museum is situated in a cultural plaza next to The Historical Museum of Southern Florida.
-In 2013 it will move to a 29-acre museum park overlooking Biscayne Bay and occupy a new space designed by top European architects Herzog and de Meuron.
+Miami’s principal art museum is situated in a cultural plaza next to The Historical Museum of Southern Florida.
+It is now in a 29-acre museum park overlooking Biscayne Bay, a space designed by top European architects.